 Rowan Cottage is an ideal spot to explore Grasmere and the Lake District any time of year, offering a serene place to rest and unwind in after exploring the outdo

 Over two floors.
-Three ground floor bedrooms: 1 x double with en-suite shower, basin and WC, 1 x double, 1 x twin.
+Three ground floor bedrooms: 1 x double with en-suite shower and basin, 1 x double, 1 x twin.
 Ground floor bathroom with bath, shower over, basin and WC.
 First-floor basin and WC.
 First floor kitchen with dining area.
-First floor sitting room with living flame gas fire.
+First floor sitting room with living flame electric fire.

 About the location